-If you’ve ever been on a long car trip as a kid, maybe you played the same game my siblings and I used to play.
+If you’ve ever been on a long car trip as a kid, you may have played the same game my siblings and I used to play.
 First, we’d watch the cars go by and check out their license plates to see where they came from.
 Then we’d make up a story about them.
 It was fun because we had to use the clues around us to tell the story.
 Also, it was a great way to develop our creativity…and it made the time pass more quickly.

 How do you do it?

-- Feelings How does the music make you feel?
+How does the music make you feel?
 Is it lovely, lilting, soft, and swirly?
 Does it make you feel so light you could be dancing on a cloud?
 On the other hand, perhaps it has a super-strong beat and a fast pace.
 If that’s the case, no doubt you feel more grounded.
 It’s as if your spirit has been taken over by the power of this song.
 You can’t be still.

-- Confidence Above all, you need to have confidence in yourself, your company, and your surroundings to let it all hang out.
+Above all, you need to have confidence in yourself, your company, and your surroundings to let it all hang out.

 Take a look at this Dance Safari post, “Types of Waltz in Ballroom Dancing” to get a feel for the softness you’d express while doing the Waltz.